FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/device/guideline.md

 questions regarding the information in this template, you are welcome to contact the _"FIWARE-Ready"_ IoT Devices Program reviewers [IoTReady@lists.fiware.org​](mailto:I​oTReady@lists.fiware.org​).

-<h3>Fill in the information of your product into the marketplace</h3>
+<h3>Fill in the information of your product into the showcase</h3>

-You can go to the marketplace and select [Apply](https://www.fiware.org/marketplace/submit-your-product) to upload a new component to be validated.
+You can go to the showcase and select [Apply](https://www.fiware.org/showcase/submit-your-product) to upload a new component to be validated.
 It goes to the ​ web page in which you can select **Start a new application**.

 ![](../img/02.png)